New Zapier integration in ActiveCollab 5.13

 - Chain multiple zaps together, if you want

-- Task is completed / moved to another task list
+- A task is completed/moved to another task list

 - Create a project / task / company / time record / discussion

-- Add a new comment in selected task / a new comment to discussion
+- Add a new comment in selected task / a new comment to a discussion

 - Invites a new user to a project